-Immunization - The District follows Wisconsin Statute 252.04 regarding immunizations which requires all students who do not submit waivers to present evidence that they have received at least the first dose of each vaccine required for their grade and are on schedule for their grade and are on schedule for the remainder of the required immunization series.
+Immunization - The District follows Wisconsin Statute 252.04 regarding immunizations which requires all students who do not submit waivers to present evidence that they have received at least the first dose of each vaccine required for their grade and are on schedule for their grade and are on schedule for their grade and are on schedule for the required immunization series.
 Exclusion from school for students who do not present with the required immunization series or a waiver may begin on the 31st day of school.
 The school is required to notify government agencies of any minor student who fails to present written evidence within 40 school days.
 Waivers are allowed for health, religious or personal conviction reasons.